Oil prices steady as Omicron caution lingers amid renewed curbs

 In another bullish indicator, industry data showed that U.S. crude inventories last week registered a larger-than-expected decline.

 American Petroleum Institute data showed U.S. crude stocks fell 3.7 million barrels for the week ended Dec.
-17, according to market sources, compared with a 2.8 million barrel drop that eight analysts polled by Reuters had expected.
+17, according to market sources, versus a 2.8 million barrel drop that eight analysts polled by Reuters had expected.

 Weekly data from the U.S. Energy Information Administration is due later on Wednesday.